imapex/gadd/README.md

 * open a terminal and navigate into your downloaded repo directory
 * cd into the``gadd``directory
 * copy``gadd_dock_env_template``to``gadd_dock_env``
-* The demo is using internal APIC and NFVis devices, you only need to change the TOKEN_INPUT variable in the``gadd_dock_env``file.
-(In the future we will provide an install script if you'd like to use your own APIC or NFVis device).
+* The demo is using internal APIC and NFVis devices. ***Credentials will be provided or included in the template.*** (In the future we will provide an install script if you'd like to use your own APIC or NFVis device).
+You will need to provide your own Spark TOKEN_INPUT variable in the``gadd_dock_env``file.
+To obtain your own token:
 	* log into``developer.ciscospark.com``.
 	* Click the picture icon in the upper right hand corner of the page and copy your token from the pop-up window.
 	* Paste the token into the``gadd_dock_env``file you created and save the file.
 Please keep the key word "Bearer".
 Here's an example:

-            TOKEN_INPUT=Bearer R2VkYjClYTgtMTNiYy00YWQ2LY2TkYjBlYTgljNWE4Y2VkYjBlYTgTIyM2I2OTktMzRm
+            TOKEN_INPUT=Bearer R3VkYjXYZgtMTNiYy00YWQ2LY2TkYjXYZTgljNWE4Y2VkYjBlYTgTIyMXXXTktMzRm

 	* Enter the remaining information (usernames, passwords, urls) into the``gadd_dock_env``file.
 Note that quotations``""``aren't needed.
-* Let's start up the container next by running this command, (make sure you're back in the``gadd``directory and terminal you were in earlier):
+* Let's start up the container next by running the following commands, (make sure you're back in the``gadd``directory and terminal you were in earlier):

 		cd ui
-		docker run -it -d -P --env-file=gadd_dock_env --name=gadddemo cpuskarz/gadd
+		docker run -it -d -P --env-file=gadd_dock_env --name=gadddemo cpuskarz/gadd:2

-* We'll need the port number.
-Open another terminal window (don't close your current one).
-Enter:
+* We'll need the port number. ***Open another terminal window (don't close your current one).*** Enter:

 		docker ps